rfabbri/vxd/README.txt

 Teams may have, in turn, an internal or closed-source version of BNL, which is called DBNL in the case of LEMSVXL, Brown's internal library.

-In VXD, the team may wish to publish something in between.
-For instance, VXD may contain VNL development changes that are open-sourced, but under a more laidback policy than VXL (more so than BNL and VNL), and at the same time slightly more strict or standardized than the Internal repositories for which anything is valid (after all, open-sourcing by itself is a step towards higher quality).
+In VXD, the team may wish to publish somethings in between.
+For instance, VXD may contain VNL development changes that are open-sourced, but under a more laidback policy than VXL (more so than BNL and VNL), and at the same time slightly more strict or standardized than the Internal repositories for which anything is valid (after all, open-sourcing by itself is a big step towards higher quality).

 Since the internal libs at Brown already prepend a 'd', as in 'dbnl', VXD *appends* a 'd', like 'bnld' and 'vnld'.
 As a general rule, VXD appends a \*d to only the